openapi/openapi/README.md

 # Swagger-to-js

-Convert swagger api to js (with types fo typescript)
+Convert swagger api to js (with types for typescript)

 ## Install